-On 22 July 2022, Groupe SEB acquired 100% of the shares of Zummo Investments, the parent company of Zummo Innovaciones Mecanicas, a Spanish company founded in Valencia and world leader in automatic fruit juice extraction machines, and Zummo, Inc. During the first half of 2023, the Group slightly amended the net fair value of the acquired assets and assumed liabilities at the time of this acquisition, resulting in a temporary reduction in goodwill of €1.4 million.
-The definitive net fair value of the acquired assets and assumed liabilities at 22 July 2022 is therefore as follows:
+On 22 July 2022, Groupe SEB acquired 100% of the shares of Zummo Investments, the parent company of Zummo Innovaciones Mecanicas, a Spanish company founded in Valencia and world leader in automatic fruit juice extraction machines, and Zummo, Inc. During the first half of 2023, the Group slightly amended the net fair value of the acquired assets and assumed liabilities at the time of this acquisition, resulting in a temporary reduction in goodwill of \in 1.4 million.
+The definitive net fair value of the acquired assets and assumed liabilities at a sum assumed liabilities at 22 July 2022 is therefore as follows: